 In What Order Does Fat Leave the Body?

-You and the person sitting next to you at work will both lose body fat in a different order.
+You and the person sitting next to you at work might lose body fat in a different order.
 It is dependent on several factors, including your genetics, lifestyle, and environment.
 There’s nothing you can do about changing the order in which your body loses its fat, no matter how much you want to.

 The body stores triglycerides in its fat cells, using them as fuel once you create a caloric deficit or increase your exercise routine.
 These fat stores are spread evenly throughout your body, and it is impossible to isolate one over another when deciding where to lose fat first.
 Your body will often pull from the area with the most fat available, where you will see the most results first.
-Other than that, there is no way to tell where fat will leave your body first (14).
+Other than that, there is no way to tell or control where fat will leave your body first (14).

 Why Do I Look Slimmer But Not Losing Weight?